haxney/package/README.md

 ## TODO

+* Mechanism for allowing users to upload new versions of packages they have created.
+This may tie in with the Savannah project hosting site.

 * Setting the default Emacs load-path based on package.el.
 This is tricky because we may want to let the user set package-user-dir.
   But the user may also want to refer to packages from .emacs.